 - In later years, there may be only one location of a chain in smaller cities; I go with names I know from my own experience or from research on nearby cities.

-- May chains constrict over time.
+- Many chains constrict over time.
 If something was a chain at some point, I keep listing it even if it dwindles to only one location.

 - Co-op stores (IGA, Red & White, etc.) are often listed under the owner’s name (e.g. “Smith’s IGA”) so it’s important to look closely to catch these.

 - Street names change over time.
 Sometimes it’s easy to figure this out.
 Sometimes not so much.
 I try to list the current address, with any older versions noted in the “notes” column.
-This enables a Google Maps search.
+This enables the Google Maps search.
+Most city directories include a street guide which may help you locate where renamed streets/numbers were so that you can figure out the current equivalent.

 - Sometimes it helps to back-check addresses using the reverse-lookup section, particularly if there is a gap in the address history.